MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 # Mobile Center Push

-Mobile Center Push will let you push notifications to your application's users using [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).
+Mobile Center Push enables you to send push notifications to users of your app from our portal.

+To do that our SDK and portal integrate with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/).

 Please note that only devices having [Google Play](https://play.google.com) store application or emulators with **Google APIs** images can receive the notifications.